KrissAndrew/KrissAndrew/README.md

 My name is Kriss Andrew.
 I am currently a student at Queensland University of Technology, working my way through the third of my four year dual degree for a bachelor of IT (computer science)/ bachelor of science (biology).

-I am interested in pursuing a career in web development.
+I am interested in pursuing a career in web development, but am still learning and open to any and all technology related opportunities.
 At the moment I am working my way through The Odin Project (TOP) and teaching myself how to build websites/apps using React/React Native.

 I am fairly new to GitHub but plan to use this space as a showcase for my future projects as I get more proficient at developing them.